To view past concerts click below:

 7 p.m., February 11, 2023

 CAAM promotes Unity in the Community in its seventh-annual concert to honor Martin Luther King, Jr.’s legacy through a benefit concert performance of gospel-inspired works.
 Hailed as one of CAAM’s most powerful and uplifting concerts, Unity brings together individuals of all faiths and backgrounds to celebrate diversity and raise money for a local nonprofit.
 Past concerts have raised over $15,000 for Youth Empowerment Zone, Granny’s House, United Community Builders, BOLD Leadership Academy, and City of Refuge.
-This year, we join together on behalf of the Voluntary Action Center’s Opportunity Campus, a new initiative to help our unhoused neighbors, while highlighting Dr. King’s powerful call to serve others: “No individual or nation can be great if it does not have a concern for ‘the least of these.’”
+This year, we join together on behalf of the Voluntary Action Center who provides resources for basic and emergency needs to our disadvantaged neighbors, while highlighting Dr. King’s powerful call to serve others: “No individual or nation can be great if it does not have a concern for ‘the least of these.’”

 Missouri Composers Orchestra Project